 You have the following rights in relation to your Data:

 - a.
-Right to access – the right to request (i) copies of the information we hold about you at any time, or (ii) that we modify, update or delete such information.
+Right to access – the right to request (i) copies of the information we hold about you.
 If we provide you with access to the information we hold about you, we will not charge you for this, unless your request is “manifestly unfounded or excessive.”
 Where we are legally permitted to do so, we may refuse your request.
 If we refuse your request, we will tell you the reasons why.

 - b.
 Right to correct – the right to have your Data rectified if it is inaccurate or incomplete.

 - c.
-Right to erase – the right to request that we delete or remove your Data from our systems.
+Right to erase – the right to request that we delete or remove your Data in certain circumstances.

 - d.
-Right to restrict our use of your Data – the right to “block” us from using your Data or limit the way in which we can use it.
+Right to restrict our use of your Data – the right to ask us to restrict the processing of your data in certain circumstances.

 - e.
 Right to data portability – the right to request that we move, copy or transfer your Data.

 - f.
-Right to object – the right to object to our use of your Data including where we use it for our legitimate interests.
+Right to object – the right to object to our use of your Data in certain circumstances.

 If you are not satisfied with the way a complaint you make in relation to your Data is handled by us, you may be able to refer your complaint to the relevant data protection authority.
 For the UK, this is the Information Commissioner’s Office (ICO).
 The ICO’s contact details can be found on their website at https://ico.org.uk/.